JulienRouse/blog-data/content/blog/3_Tutorial_for_a_Derivative_Clicker_clone_with_Svelte.md

 ```
 We can buy buildings, can't buy them when we don't have the money.
 We need now to make them generate money!

-### Make building generate money
+### Making buildings generates money

 To do that, we need to trigger a function every X millisecond.
 In JS we can use `setTimeout`.

 We will declare a `tickSpeed` variable that will be the X for the interval for `setTimeout`.
 Later on it will allow us to increase or decrease (mostly decrease) the value of `tickSpeed` to accelerate the game.

-We will also declare a variable `buildingProduction` to represent how many money each building produce each tick.
+We will also declare a variable `buildingProduction` to represent how much money each building produce every tick.

 And last we declare a new function `updateMoney` that will update the amount of money we have and trigger a `timeOut` to get called again after `tickSpeed` milliseconds.